smaht-dac/submitr/docs/source/index.rst

 Description
 ===========

-The ``smaht-submitr`` software is a command-line tool for importing and uploading metadata and files into the `SMaHT Portal <https://data.smaht.org/>`_.
+The :boldcode:`smaht-submitr` software is a command-line tool for importing and uploading metadata and files into the `SMaHT Portal <https://data.smaht.org/>`_.
 It is implemented as Python package and distributed on `PyPi <https://pypi.org/>`_ here: `smaht-submitr <https://pypi.org/project/smaht-submitr/>`_.
 This document explains how to get up and running with the use of this tool.